Routine Proceedings

-Madam Chair, would the President of the Treasury Board assure the House that this bill as well is in its usual form?
+Madam Chair, would the President of the Treasury Board again advise the House that the bill is in its usual form?

 Read full speech →Routine Proceedings